redlioncanada/wp-test-runner/README.md

 # wp-test-runner
 Runs tests against the whirlpool brand sites.
-Accepts a match parameter to test against and a list of SKUs to test.
+Accepts a function to test against and a list of SKUs to test.
 Outputs results in json format.

 #Getting Started
 npm install